-Preferential creditors would have a higher ranking with respect to proceeds arising out of the bankruptcy asset's liquidation, even though the assets might be part of a secured claim of a creditor.
-Claims for costs of foreclosure, costs incurred to protect the bankruptcy assets, claims from the government (including tax) and employees' claims all have a higher ranking than a secured claim.
+Preferential creditors would have a higher ranking with regard to proceeds arising from the bankruptcy asset's liquidation, even though the assets might be part of a secured claim of a creditor.
+Claims for costs of foreclosure, costs incurred to protect the bankruptcy assets, claims from the government (including tax), and employees' claims all have a higher ranking than a secured claim.
 No entity is excluded from bankruptcy proceedings.
 However, certain financial institutions can only be the subject of a bankruptcy petition made by a relevant government institution.
-For example, insurance companies can only be petitioned by the Indonesian Financial Services Authority.
+By way of example, insurance companies can only be petitioned by the Indonesian Financial Services Authority.
 The legislation applicable to them is Law No 40 of 2014 on Insurance.

-Based on Law No 37 of 2004 on Bankruptcy and Suspension of Payments (Bankruptcy Law), there are two types of court-sanctioned insolvency proceedings applicable to Indonesian limited liability companies: bankruptcy proceedings and suspension of payment proceedings.
+Based on Law No 37 of 2004 on Bankruptcy and Suspension of Payments (the "Bankruptcy Law"), there are two types of court-sanctioned insolvency proceedings applicable to Indonesian limited liability companies: bankruptcy proceedings and suspension of payment proceedings.